ardillahsetiawan/todolist/README.md

 # todolist
-Just a simple to do list app with javascript
+Just a simple to do list app using javascript